 What is monitoring?

-It means DRNC can visit the places where people with disabilities live or work.
+Monitoring is when DRNC visits the places where people with disabilities live or work.
 We can also visit schools.
 When we visit, we will talk to you and your peers.
 We can answer your questions.
 We can help you speak up for yourself.
 We look for things that could hurt someone.
 And we talk to staff about what we see.

 What is investigating?